 Replica of a bow brooch from the Latène period.

-Bow brooches like this one are typical of the Celtic garments of the Latène period, and were widespread in the world of the Celts and Romans in the time before the birth of Christ.This Celtic bow brooch is modelled on a historical model from the 3rd - 1st century BC.
+Iron brooches were typical of Celtic garments from the Latène period, and were widespread in the time before the birth of Christ.This Celtic bow brooch is based on a historical model from the 3rd - 1st century BC and is typical of the garment clasps of the Latène period.

 The bow brooch is formed into a spiral at the apex, which gives the needle the necessary tension - very similar to a modern safety pin, but far more elegant.